-The degree can also be called Bachelor of Clinical Practice (Paramedic) as in the case of Charles Stuart University.
+The degree can also be called Bachelor of Clinical Practice (Paramedic) as in the case of Charles Sturt University.

 The Australian Paramedical College does not offer the Bachelor degree.
-What we do offer is a alternative pathway to a university degree by way of the HLT51015 – Diploma of Paramedical Science for those who did not have the opportunity to do so earlier on in their lives.
+What we do offer is a alternative pathway to a university degree by way of the HLT51015 – Diploma of Paramedical Science for those who have previously missed out on the chance to go to uni.

 The Bachelor degree